-A homeowner’s first home design challenge is to wade through oodles of remodeling companies, and that can feel daunting.
-So let’s talk about some of the biggest, most common oopsies homeowners make in hiring for their kitchen and bath remodeling projects, and discuss what you can do instead.
+Your first home design challenge is to wade through oodles of remodeling companies, which can feel daunting.
+So let’s talk about some of the most common mistakes made when hiring for NYC renovations, along with ways to avoid them altogether.

 1. Don’t assume you need an architect